mohan2020/w2hsite/site/content/team/index.md

         Christianne Sevinc is an application analyst at the Penn Medicine Center for Health Care Innovation.
 In this role, Christianne provides leadership and direction to ensure the overall success of the Way to Health platform.
 She also serves as a liaison for research and clinical teams using the platform.<br><br>Prior to joining the team, Christianne worked as a program manager at Public Health Management Corporation.
 Her work centered around applying shared services principles in the early care and education industry.
 Christianne received her bachelor’s degree in political science from Dickinson College and a master’s degree in public health from Drexel University.
 engineering:
   member:
-    - name: John Bergandino
-      title: Software Developer
-      twitter:
-      linkedin: johnbergandino
-      bgpic: /img/bg/photo2.jpg
-      pic: /img/team/bergandino.jpg
-      text: >
-        John is a software developer.
-He collaborates with the department’s faculty and research staff to build cutting-edge technical features on a multitude of medical research projects.
-Prior to joining the University of Pennsylvania, John spent 6 months backpacking throughout Australia and a few years working in the Fortune 500 global supply chain industry.
-    - name: Aaron Leitner
-      title: Software Developer
-      twitter:
-      linkedin: aleitner
-      bgpic: /img/bg/photo4.jpg
-      pic: /img/team/leitner.jpg
-      text: >
-        Aaron Leitner is a software developer at the Penn Medicine Center for Health Care Innovation.
-In this role, Aaron works to improve and maintain the Way to Health platform.
-Prior to joining the team, Aaron worked for a number of startups specializing in web and mobile development.
-Aaron received his bachelor’s degree in environmental studies from Ursinus College and is currently working towards a Master’s in Health Informatics at Drexel University.
     - name: Conor Lydon
       title: Software Developer
       twitter: